praveenkranjan/praveenkranjan.github.io/_pages/about.md

 ---

 <p>I am currently pursuing my Ph.D. degree in electrical engineering at the University of Texas at San Antonio.</p>
-Prior to this, I worked as a project engineer at the VTOL and helicopter laboratory at the Indian Institute of Technology, Kanpur (IITK).
-He received his B. Tech and M. Tech degrees in Aerospace Engineering from IITK in 2019.
-My research interests include autonomous guidance and control, motion-planning of multi-agent systems, system identification, and flight dynamics modeling.
+<p>Prior to this, I worked as a project engineer at the VTOL and helicopter laboratory at the Indian Institute of Technology, Kanpur (IITK).
+He received his B. Tech and M. Tech degrees in Aerospace Engineering from IITK in 2019.</p>
+<p>My research interests include autonomous guidance and control, motion-planning of multi-agent systems, system identification, and flight dynamics modeling.</p>